bekk/bekk-christmas/post/security/5-big-hacks-of-2020.md

 2. [Github Security: Getting started with Dependabot](https://security.christmas/2020/2)
 3. [How secure is your build pipeline?](ttps://security.christmas/2020/3)

-Also, be sure to follow this advent calendar for even more articles leading up to christmas day!
+Also, be sure to follow this advent calendar for even more articles leading up to Christmas day!